konstantingoretzki/AntergosPrime/README.md

 ### Status
 Currently this script only works with the display manager SDDM and **NOT** with Antergos's default display manager LightDM.
 However switching is easy, so it should be not a big deal to switch your display manager.
-The prime-indicator does also not work - currently function goes before accessibility ;)
+The prime-indicator does also not work so it has been removed.
+Even after fixing the installation script it did not work well enough wit KDE so it got removed.
+If you still want to use the prime-indicator you can find more information [here](https://github.com/andrebrait/prime-indicator).

 ### Why not solution XYZ?